History

 1973

 IFINT is listed on the Luxembourg Stock Exchange and opens branches in the U.S.A., France and Switzerland.
-In the following years, it acquires investments in the U.S.A., including Southland Financial and Blackwell Land, Moog Automotive, a company manufacturing car components and spare parts, and Bantam Books (pictured).
+In the following years, makes investments in the U.S.A., including Southland Financial and Blackwell Land, Moog Automotive and Bantam Books.

 1983